 Novel Coronavirus 2019 (COVID-19) Updates

-Please visit the North Central Health District for information about COVID-19 and how you can help slow it’s spread.
+Please visit the CDC for information about COVID-19 and how you can help slow it’s spread.

 For questions or concerns about COVID-19, call the Georgia Department of Public Health’s COVID-19 hotline at 1-844-442-2681.
 If you believe that you are experiencing symptoms of Covid-19, or have been exposed to it, please contact your primary care doctor, an urgent care clinic, or your locally federally qualified healthcare center.
 Please do not show up at an emergency room or health care facility.